paigeweber13/multi-part-print-cost/sprints.md

 # Icebox
+ - [ ] make it work with new PrusaSlicer

+# Sprint
+## Target Release Date: 2019-06-23
+### Goals:
+ - [x] add screenshot to justification section
+ - [ ] make it work with arbitrary exported slic3r profile
- - [ ] set up continuous integration.
-Travis-ci?
+   - [ ] This will be useful when slicing airplane parts!
-   - [ ] fix discrepency in spec files: set up a place where they can be built so directories don't need to be changed when building on different machines
  - [ ] do I want to remove clamp-bolt?
 We don't use it.
 Could I use it at some point?
  - [ ] modify text output: just show file name, not full path. still clip off